Arun-Josh/TrainTicketBooking/README.md

 Sessions and Cookies are used for Validation

-SHA-512 Encytion is used for Password Encryption
+SHA-512 Encryption is used for Password Encryption

 The DB Queries are Present in queries.sql
 </br>